Best Of16 min read

 Key Features

-• Integrated domain and hosting management
+• Domain and hosting management in one place

 • Free .website domain with hosting plans

-• Free SSL (via Namecheap's partnership with Let's Encrypt)
+• Free SSL (through Let's Encrypt)

 • Unmetered bandwidth

-• cPanel control panel
+• Standard cPanel control panel

 • Free website builder (Starter plan)